ddecarle/eeb462-2024/Lab7_Phylogenomics3.md

 ### Prepare Your Working Directory

-1. Login to Scinet and move into the `eeb462share` directory.
+1. Login to Scinet and move into your `$SCRATCH` directory.

 2. Make a folder called "TREES": `mkdir TREES`